 2. As follicles mature they compete with each other for dominance.

-3. The 1st follicle to become fully mature will produce large amounts of oestrogen.
+3. The first follicle that becomes fully mature begins to produce large amounts of oestrogen.

-4. This inhibits the growth of the other competing follicles.
+4. Oestrogen inhibits the growth of the other competing follicles.

-5. The 1 follicle reaching full maturity is called the Graafian follicle (oocyte develops within this).
+5. The single follicle that reaches full maturity during this process is referred to as the Graafian follicle (the oocyte develops within this).

 6. The Graafian follicle continues to secrete increasing amounts of oestrogen.